 “Black, this is the last bit of time alone we get before we see the others, so if there is anything else you need to say…” she trailed off.
 There was a silence as Sirius thought, but he couldn’t think of anything to say, so he shook his head.

 “Friends?” he asked.
-Marion nodded and the two hugged, rather tentatively, but still friendly.
+Marion nodded and the two hugged, rather tentatively and a little awkward, but still friendly.
 They entered the common room and were lucky enough not to catch any of the marauders or Lily or they may have been horded with questions.
 The two of them simply said goodnight, and left for their common rooms without a word, knowing that although their friends’ idea was annoying, it had worked.

 Previous Chapter Next Chapter